Applying to Public Policy for Current Stanford Graduate Students

 To ensure that your application to the MPP or MA in Public Policy is completed correctly, it is important that you thoroughly review the information below.

-To be considered for matriculation beginning in the Autumn Quarter 2018, all application materials must be submitted no later than April 10, 2018; applications from current Stanford graduate students will be accepted on a rolling basis prior to the April 10, 2018 deadline.
+To be considered for matriculation beginning in the Autumn Quarter 2021, all application materials must be submitted no later than January 28, 2021.

 Cost of Application: If admitted, students will pay a $125 fee when submitting a Graduate Authorization Petition via Axess.